 Best open-air theaters in Australia: Ben & Jerry’s Openair Cinemas, St George OpenAir Cinema, and Moonlight Cinema Sydney

-5. Drive the Great Ocean Road
+5. Great Ocean Road Drive

 The Great Ocean Road trip puts most other road trips to shame.
 This 243 km long stretch takes you through the Eastern Coast of the country, while the playful sea breeze keeps you company.
 The waves gambol, as you drive past (or have a stopover at) the Twelve Apostles, and other popular attractions of Australia.